Smudge202/smudge202.github.io/_posts/2016-04-19-action-conflicts.md

 Note that only one method is shown, with the `house-number` correctly identified as being both a `query` *parameter type*, and as *optional*.
 Perfect!
 But the battle isn't quite over...

+*NB: All of the above can be seen on [this pull request](https://github.com/Gilmond/Ahoy/pull/1).
+I hope to get it into a state that we can PR back to Swashbuckle.*

 ## MVC Says No

 Unfortunately, whilst we've cleared up the method ambiguity for the Swagger documentation, we've done nothing to the same effect for MVC.
 When I clicked `Try it out!` in the above screenshot, I received the following MVC exception: